 b.
 Escrow

 i.
-State whether or not escrow will be required by the lender.
+State whether or not escrow will be required for the loan

 ii.
-If escrow is required, list all components of the escrow, including the amounts of such items, if known.
+If escrow is required, list all components of the escrow, including the amounts of such items, if known

 c.
-All other components of the monthly payment including the amounts of such items, if known.
+All other components of the monthly payment including the amounts of such items, if known

-10. Rate program (locked or floating)
+11. Rate program (locked or floating)

 a.
-If the interest rate is not locked as of the date of issuance of the commitment letter, the lender shall notify the Borrower as to the maximum interest rate for which he or she qualifies or if no maximum rate is stated, then the lender shall state the conditions upon which the lender may terminate the commitment.
+If the interest rate is not locked as of the date of issuance of the commitment letter, the lender shall notify the borrower as to the maximum interest rate for which he or she qualifies or if no maximum rate is stated, then the lender shall state the conditions upon which the lender may terminate the commitment.

 b.
 Rate lock expiration date (if applicable and if different than the commitment expiration date)